bipinKrishnan/ml-recipe-book/_build/html/_sources/image_classification.md

 )
 ```

-Now let's find the learning rate and fit/train the model(before running the whole training, pytorch lightning automatically does a sanity check to see if there are any bugs in the code):
+Now let's find the learning rate and fit/train the model(before running the whole training, pytorch lightning automatically runs a sanity check to see if there are any bugs in our code):

 ```python
 model = AnimalModel()